Skip to the Main Content

 Abstract:

 Aspects of the supersymmetric extension of the Pohlmeyer invariants are studied, and their relation to superstring boundary states for non-abelian gauge fields is discussed.
-We show that acting with a super-Pohlmeyer invariant with respect to some non-abelian gauge field A on the boundary state of a bare D9 brane produces the boundary state describing that non-abelian background gauge field on the brane.
-Known consistency conditions on that boundary state equivalent to the background equations of motion for A hence also apply to the quantized Pohlmeyer invariants.
+We show that acting with a super-Pohlmeyer invariant with respect to some non-abelian gauge field AA on the boundary state of a bare D9 brane produces the boundary state describing that non-abelian background gauge field on the brane.
+Known consistency conditions on that boundary state equivalent to the background equations of motion for AA hence also apply to the quantized Pohlmeyer invariants.

 Introduction: